microsoft/fluentui/specs/makeStyles.md

 ```

 This is causing problems with overrides - assuming it is guaranteed that override classes are written bellow the component styles in the DOM, for most cases in this example, it is enough to have 1 class specificity for overrides to work correctly.
 The only case where the 1 class override does not work is for CSS properties in `.disabled.button`.
 Consumer does not know what specificity must be used for the overrides, this can also change between library versions.
+Also different engineers can beak each other's styling.

 #### Stylesheet is generated build time